-5.23 Continued engagement with visitors via public facing bodies such as Dorset Dogs and the UHP is also an important part of mitigation by educating members of the public on appropriate responsible behaviour and raising awareness of the issues, as well as places to go instead.
-There are (as of early 2020) around 2320 members of Dorset Dogs, indicating the reach of the project.
-The recent Dorset Heath visitor survey showed 46% of interviewees had heard of Dorset Dogs and 41% of the UHP.
-7% (49) of interviewed dog walkers were members of Dorset Dogs.
+5.24 Continued engagement with visitors via public facing bodies such as Dorset Dogs and the UHP is also an important part of mitigation by educating members of the public on appropriate responsible behaviour and raising awareness of the issues, as well as

-The 2019 Dorset heath surveys also showed high levels of awareness of sensitive habitats and species with 78% aware of habitats or species, compared to other heathland areas without public engagement mitigation or where such mitigation is in early stages (e.g. Breckland only 10% aware, (Panter, Liley, & Lowen, 2017).
+The 2019 Dorset heath surveys also showed high levels of awareness of sensitive habitats and species with 78% aware of habitats or species, compared to other heathland areas without public engagement mitigation or where such mitigation is in early stages (e.g. Breckland only 10% aware, (Panter et al., 2017).
 Furthermore, the specific details also appear to high on visitor radars, with 42% specifically mentioning breeding birds compared to 16% in Cannock Chase (Panter & Liley, 2019).